The Public Relations Blog

 Topics: media relations, public relations

 Recently, someone asked me, “How would you define the word 'newsworthy?'”
-Great question; allow me to elucidate.
+Great question; allow me to elucidate what goes into journalistic news judgment.

 News elements

 What makes a story newsworthy?
-Pay close attention to these 10 elements of newsworthiness to see which apply to your particular announcement.
+Pay close attention to these 10 news factors to see which apply to your particular announcement.
 These elements are also called "news values" because they give a story news value.
 Good news stories have more than one of these elements to help increase earned media coverage.

 Read More